openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 ..
 TODO
    Cloud topology section goes here (modelled on openstack-base README)

 This page will show how to install a minimal non-HA OpenStack cloud.
-See `Infrastructure high availability`_ for guidance on that subject.
+See the :doc:`cg:admin/ha` page in the Charm Guide for guidance on that subject.

 Specification of software versions
 ----------------------------------